 The nature of our journalism means we do not have to routinely seek guidance from Ipso, but there will be occasions when we do so.

-We have a good relationship with Ipso, and share all desist notices with our customers on the main newswire.
+We have a good relationship with Ipso, and continue to share all desist notices with our customers on the main newswire and as advisories on PA Now.